ShlushLab/Somatic_mutation_detection/README.md

 Output: Generates a clean, high-quality variant dataset for further analysis.

 ## Repository Contents
-variant_filtering.R: The main R script for variant filtering and preprocessing.
+The main R script for variant filtering and preprocessing.

 ## Prerequisites
 Tools and Libraries: